civican/legisinfo/44-1/bills/S-5/bill_text.md

   **(9)** Paragraph 30(1.2)(f.3) of the Act is replaced by the following:

     respecting the compilation of information, the conducting of tests and studies and the monitoring that are referred to in paragraphs 21.32(a) and 21.33(a), and the provision to the Minister of the information or results referred to in paragraphs 21.32(b) and 21.33(b);

-## Report

-### Section 67.1

-  **(1)** The Minister of Industry must, no later than one year after the day on which this Act receives royal assent, cause to be tabled in both Houses of Parliament a report regarding measures to

-    ensure that manufactured goods that come to Canada meet the environmental requirements imposed on Canadian manufacturers; and

-    test imported products for compliance with Canadian standards to ensure that they are safe for Canadian consumers and that Canadian producers are not at a disadvantage.

-  **(2)** The report must include

-    an evaluation of existing measures and their effectiveness;

-    recommendations for any new measures; and

-    a proposed timetable and cost estimate for the implementation of new measures recommended under paragraph (b).

 ## Repeal